Saadia Gaon: Later years

 He wrote both in Hebrew and in Arabic a work, now known only from a few fragments, entitled "Sefer ha-Galui" (Arabic title, "Kitab al-Ṭarid"), in which he emphasized with great but justifiable pride the services which he had rendered, especially in his opposition to heresy.

-The fourteen years which Saadia spent in Babylonia did not interrupt his literary activity.
+The fourteen years which Saadia spent in Iraq did not interrupt his literary activity.
 His principal philosophical work was completed in 933; and four years later, through Ibn Sargado's father-in-law, Bishr ben Aaron, the two enemies were reconciled.
 Saadia was reinstated in his office; but he held it for only five more years.
 David b.
 Zakkai died before him (c.
 940), being followed a few months later by the exilarch's son Judah, while David's young grandson was nobly protected by Saadia as by a father.
-According to a statement made by Abraham ibn Daud and doubtless derived from Saadia's son Dosa, Saadia himself died in Babylonia at Sura in 942, at the age of sixty, of "black gall" (melancholia), repeated illnesses having undermined his health.
+According to a statement made by Abraham ibn Daud and doubtless derived from Saadia's son Dosa, Saadia himself died in Iraq at Sura in 942, at the age of sixty, of "black gall" (melancholia), repeated illnesses having undermined his health.